 Chicago First Alert Weather: 70s for the weekend

-CHICAGO (CBS) -- The Chicago area will have mostly clear skies Thursday evening, then partly cloudy overnight.
+CHICAGO (CBS) -- The Chicago area will have partly cloudy conditions overnight.

 According to CBS 2 Chief Meteorologist Albert Ramon, lows will be in the upper 40s and low 50s.